ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_049/Transcripts/Prose/gs049-1_ActInf GuestStream 049.1 ~  Clickbait, consciousness science, and responsible journalism.m4a.sentences.csv_transcript.md

 And consciousness science, like many other fields in this way, actually is one of those that brings together a lot of different fields.
 So it makes it even harder for you to keep up with the things that are going to be really relevant.
 I mean, you have to keep up with the cutting edge tools in neuroimaging data analysis, plus the epistemic hygiene that the philosophers are going to bring, plus cutting-edge behavioral paradigms and what they mean in naturalistic data collection settings.
-So that you're not just saying, oh, I've discovered something fundamental about consciousness by showing you Gabor patches all day?
+So that you're not just saying, oh, I've discovered something fundamental about consciousness by showing you Gabor patches all day.
-And I say this as someone who shows people Gabor patches all day, but it's a real challenge to bring together all these things.
+And I say this as someone who shows people Gabor patches all day.
+But it's a real challenge to bring together all these things.
 And maybe you're right.
 Maybe that consciousness science is, I don't know about the canary in the coal mine, so to speak, but maybe you're right that it's one of the places where you can really see all these cogs working together to come at one major question.
-Or maybe you don't quite see the need for that hygiene in some other fields, yet it still is.
+Or maybe you don't quite see the need for that hygiene in some other fields, yet it still is there.
-There like latent cause analysis is not just something that we do in consciousness science or neuroscience.
+Like latent cause analysis is not just something that we do in consciousness science or neuroscience.
 We do it in economics, we do it in sociology.
 We do it, like, everywhere.
 And so having a real handle on how to design stuff that actually asks the questions that you're interested in, is something that I find that I have to continuously work hard to keep in my sights.